cvortmann/rcran/README.md

     $ foreman start

 The server runs at http://localhost:9292.
-Another process runs a scheduled download of versions that happen every day at 12:00.
+Another process runs a scheduled download of packages that happen every day at 12:00.

+To download packages outside of the scheduled time:

+    $ bundle exec rake packages:download

 ## Dependencies